Spatial data observations focus on locations.

 It’s not always straightforward which spatial data type you should use for your maps.

 In the end, it really comes down to how the cartographer conceptualizes the feature on their map.

 - Do you want to work with pixels or coordinates?
 Raster data works with pixels.
 Vector data consists of coordinates.

 - What is your map scale?
 Vectors can scale objects up to the size of a billboard.
 But you don’t get that type of flexibility with raster data

-- Do you have restrictions for file size?
+- Do you have restrictions on file size?
 Raster file size can result in much larger (in comparison with vector data sets with the same phenomenon and area).

 Spatial data types provide the information that a computer requires to reconstruct the spatial data in digital form.